AppThreat/custom-json-diff/README.md

 - source
 - updated

+### CSAF Diff

+CSAF diffing includes the following fields at this time.
+Only the vulnerabilities section uses the allows new data option.
+Fields can be excluded using the -x --exclude as described for bom diffing except for title as that is currently being populated by depscan with the bom-ref of the vulnerability as a unique id.

+document

+product_tree

+vulnerabilities
+- acknowledgements
+- cwe
+- cve
+- discovery_date
+- ids
+- notes
+- product_status
+- references
+- scores
+- title

+## Allowing newer versions

-The --allow-new-versions option attempts to parse component versions and ascertain if a discrepancy is attributable to an updated version.
+[Currently BOM only] The --allow-new-versions option attempts to parse component versions and ascertain if a discrepancy is attributable to an updated version.
 Dependency refs and dependents are compared with the version string removed rather than checking for a newer version.

+## Allowing new data

 The --allow-new-data option allows for empty fields in the original BOM not to be reported as a difference when the data is populated in the second specified BOM.
 It also addresses when a field